joabelucena/1Z0803_OCA8/README.md

-(  ) 2.1 Declare and initialize variables (including casting of primitive data types) (  ) 2.2 Differentiate between object reference variables and primitive variables (  ) 2.3 Know how to read or write to object fields
-(  ) 2.4 Explain an Object's Lifecycle (creation, "dereference by reassignment" and garbage collection) (  ) 2.5 Develop code that uses wrapper classes such as Boolean, Double, and Integer.
+(  ) 2.1 Declare and initialize variables (including casting of primitive data types) (  ) 2.2 Differentiate between object reference variables and primitive variables (  ) 2.3 Know how to read or write to object fields (OK) 2.4 Explain an Object's Lifecycle (creation, "dereference by reassignment" and garbage collection) (  ) 2.5 Develop code that uses wrapper classes such as Boolean, Double, and Integer.

 3 Using Operators and Decision Constructs